Member of the

 - My electric boat project.
 I took our 30 year old 'family' motor boat and replaced it's dead petrol engine with electric power.

 - I own a Kodak DC200 digital camera.
-(Now replaced by a Minolta D7i then a Oly E510) I have
+(Now replaced by a Minolta D7i then a Oly E510, then an EM-1) I have

 documented my experiences with using the camera and Linux.
 It's a lot easier these days - most camera's implement the USB 'Mass Storage' specification, so just show up as additional disk drives.